Henry VIII married the first of his six wives, Catherine of Aragon, in 1509. She was the widow of his brother, Prince Arthur.

 Jacques-Ives Cousteau (born Saint-Andre-de-Cubzac, France, 1910; died Paris, France, June 25, 1997) was a famous oceanographer.
 He became interested in the ocean when he was a gunnery officer for the French navy.
 He, along with Emile Gagnan, made the aqualung practical.
 He wrote more than fifty books and produced many films and documentaries about the ocean.
 He earned three Academy Awards for his work in films.
 Idea: Children could find out how the aqualung works.

 Satoshi Kitamura (born Tokyo, Japan, 1956) has written and/or illustrated at least 66 children’s books.
 He moved to London in 1979 and began illustrating books.
+Ultimately he returned to Tokyo.
 His works include Stone Age Boy and Millie’s Marvelous Hat.
 Children can see and hear Elijah Wood read Kitamura’s Me and My Cat at: http://www.storylineonline.net/me-and-my-cat/.

 Robert Munsch (born Pittsburgh, Pennsylvania, 1945) is a children’s author who is now a Canadian citizen and one of Canada’s most prolific authors.
 He wrote among other works Moose and Too Much Stuff!
 Children can visit his website at: Robert Munsch.